SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Search_Cluster/Elasticsearch/Deploying_Elasticsearch/Verifying_Elasticsearch_Synchronization.md

 ### Elasticsearch Cluster Monitor

-1. Go to the *Index Overview* page on both Elasticsearch elements.
+1. Go to the element card of both Elasticsearch elements and select the *Index Overview* page under *DATA* in the tree view in the navigation pane on the left.

 1. Check whether the *Store Size* and *Documents Count* have a similar number.
-As mentioned above, these numbers might not match up entirely and small differences may be tolerated.
+As mentioned above, these numbers might not be completely identical and small differences may be tolerated.

    >[!TIP]
    > To compare the *Store Size* and *Documents Count* more quickly, adjust the *Documents Count* column so it is sorted in descending order.